Just5KY/homey/README.md

 Displays CPU/RAM/disk usage and uptime.
 By design, Docker containers do not have access to detailed host information.
 This can be circumvented by **running a script on the host**: `monitorSystem.py`

 - Download `monitorSystem.py` from the [Releases](https://github.com/vlfldr/homey/releases) page or above
-- Place anywhere (does not have to be in config directory)
+- Place anywhere (does not have to be in config directory - can be)
 - Install dependencies: `pip install psutil`
 - Run in background: `pythonw monitorSystem.py /path/to/homey-config-dir /`